-Full-Time Financial Advice: $5,000 Per Year
+To Be Your Financial Adviser: $5,000 Per Year

 Our full-time advisory fee is $5,000 annually, regardless of the size of a client’s portfolio.
-It is deducted quarterly ($1,250/quarter) at TD Ameritrade, our financial custodian.
+It is deducted from client accounts quarterly ($1,250/quarter) at TD Ameritrade, our financial custodian.
 It includes financial planning.

 Why Flat, And Why $5,000